Daniel Pascoe Aguilar

 Program Director for the Center for Social Justice

 Pamela Jimenez is the program director for Excelsior University’s Center for Social Justice.
 She is the former founding director of the Camino program, a bilingual associate degree program for native Spanish-speaking students at Manhattan College.
 Pamela was also an intern and mental health specialist at one of the only Spanish-speaking and LGBTQ drug rehabilitation units operated by the Office of Alcoholism and Substance Abuse (OASAS) in New York City from 2005-2009.
 Dr. Jimenez has extensive background working with Spanish-speaking adults, bilingual families, and first-generation immigrants who have emigrated to the U.S. for college opportunities within the past five years.
-Dr. Jimenez is passionate about creating a diverse and equitable campus climate for underrepresented students and the college environment’s impact on her students’ academic achievement.
+Dr. Jimenez is passionate about creating a diverse and equitable campus climate for underrepresented students and a college environment that impacts positively students’ academic achievement.
 She has a doctorate in higher education executive leadership and a master’s in mental health psychology.
-She is driven by cultivating motivation, developing curiosity and leadership, and training employees to react to challenges in ways that will broaden their critical thinking skills, experiences, and personal development.
+She is driven by cultivating motivation, developing curiosity and leadership, and training employees and students to react to challenges in ways that will broaden their critical thinking skills, experiences, and personal development.
 Pam pursued her doctorate research by examining the influence of the perception of fit and racial identity on the career choices of African-American/Black police officers in the New York City Police Department.
 Dr. Jimenez’s research interest includes the “organizational fit” of underrepresented populations, Latinx students, in higher education and equitable academic environments.